Maxwellb42/JSBeginnings/README.md

 # JSBeginnings
-Learning to code Java Script
+Learning to code Java Script;
 A repository to document my JS learning